 - Increase nutrition

 - Weight loss

 - Increased probiotics like lactase and lactic acid, and other immune chemicals that fight off harmful bacteria and even cancer cells.

 How do you make lacto-fermented vegetables?

-One way to prevent mould and other harmful bacteria from entering during fermentation, is to use an air lock.
-Fermentation crocks are available with built in airlocks.
+One way to prevent mold and other harmful bacteria from entering during fermentation is to use an airlock.
+Fermentation crocks are available with built-in airlocks.
 An investment to consider if you love this food preservation method and plan to do it for years.
 Food can be fermented and then stored in the crock at room temperature.

 Harsch Gairtopf Fermenting Crock Pot – 10.0 Liter – ME7420

 I don’t have a fermentation crock.
 I prefer to ferment in canning jars, which I have in abundance.
 By fermenting my sauerkraut in canning jars, they are ready for storage as soon as fermentation stops.
 You can ferment your vegetables in canning jars with two-piece lids, however, there is a chance of spoilage as contaminated air enters the jar.
 Using an airlock prevents contaminated air from spoiling the jar contents.

 How to make an airlock for fermenting in canning jars: